highbyte/dotnet-6502/docs/systems/apple2/overview.md

       alternates at roughly 2 Hz.
     - Uppercase-only 64-glyph character set, matching the Apple II / II Plus character generator.
-- Lo-res graphics (GR): the active text page reinterpreted as 40&times;48 colour blocks (two stacked 4-bit colours per screen byte), rendered with the 16-colour lo-res palette.
+- Lo-res graphics (GR): the active text page reinterpreted as 40&times;48 colour blocks (two stacked 4-bit colours per screen byte), rendered with the 16-colour lo-res palette on a colour monitor.
+A phosphor monitor has no chroma to show, so the same blocks arrive as shades of its phosphor — which means colours of equal brightness become indistinguishable, exactly as on the hardware.
 - Hi-res graphics (HGR): 280&times;192 from page 1 (`$2000`) or page 2 (`$4000`), with the same
   interleaved line addressing as real hardware (`offset = (y % 8) * $400 + ((y / 8) % 8) * $80 + (y / 64) * $28`).